mila-iqia/milatools/README.md

 * Set up a public key on the login node to enable ssh into compute nodes

+### mila docs/intranet

+* Use `mila docs <search terms>` to search the Mila technical documentation
+* Use `mila intranet <search terms>` to search the Mila intranet

+Both commands open a browser window.
+If no search terms are given you are taken to the home page.

 ### mila code

 Connect a VSCode instance to a compute node. `mila code` first allocates a compute node using slurm (you can pass slurm options as well using `--alloc`), and then calls the `code` command with the appropriate options to start a remote coding session on the allocated node.